 - Steel Joint Institute (SJI)

-The codes that are applicable to the type of structure, how it’s used, and where it’s located will affect how a building is framed, right down to the thickness of each concrete slab poured, and the dimensions of roof beams.
-Getting permits approved from each organization will affect the building timeline and budget, so it’s important to always be one step ahead of the game and to know what is required from which entity prior to forging ahead.
+The codes that apply to the type of structure, how it’s used, and where it’s located will affect how a building is framed, right down to the thickness of each concrete slab poured, and the dimensions of roof beams.
+Getting permits approved from each organization will affect the building timeline and budget, so it’s important to always be one step ahead of the game and to know what is required from which entity before forging ahead.

 Whether the structure is a bridge, a building, or a tower, a thorough structural analysis should be able to predict how it will react to external loads.
 A structure should not only be serviceable, but safe as well.

 For a more comprehensive understanding of the structural analysis process, as well as the surveys involved in how a building may affect the environment, get in touch with Anderson Engineering today.
 We provide customized solutions for any project.